Sons and mothers

 The legend calls for canny ambiguity and Gareth Penn has responded accordingly.
 He’s even joined the suspect roster himself.

-Basing his claim on what he considers a mountain of circumstantial evidence, mostly from the public record and Penn’s own writings, Christopher Farmer says Penn “fits the Zodiac profile perfectly.”
+mostly from the public record and Penn’s own writings, Christopher Farmer says Penn

-Henry C. Lee College of Criminal Justice and Forensic Sciences, Farmer runs a private Connecticut-based consulting company, OPORD Analytical.
+A graduate of the University of New Haven’s Henry C. Lee College of Criminal Justice and Forensic Sciences, Farmer runs a private Connecticut-based consulting company, OPORD Analytical.

 Where Zodiac failed to find the intellectual audience he so desperately sought, instead foiling cops and journalists he considered his gross inferiors, Gareth Penn went straight for the brainy crowd, Farmer explained.
 With the radian theory, binary math, and articles for Mensa, he approached the case with a first-ever, hyper-intellectual narrative that showed he had finally learned how to sell his story.